Coordinates#

 property cartesian#

 Returns x, y, z.
 Right handed cartesian coordinate system.
-See coordinates concepts for more information.
+See see Coordinate Systems and Coordinates for more information.

 property cdim#